 Our agency mission is to help Oregonians be safe, healthy and independent, and we often serve people in crisis.
 Domestic Violence (DV) is a very common cause of crisis.
 We know it impacts many of our clients in all our programs, even if they came to us for other reasons.
 While most ODHS services are available to any clients who qualify, we have some services just for those impacted by DV:

-Financial Assistance programs
+Financial assistance programs

 This DHS program provides temporary financial help to support families whose safety is at risk due to domestic violence, for example when domestic violence survivors and their children are fleeing domestic violence, or at risk of returning to abusive situations.

-Safety Planning, advocacy, and referrals
+Safety planning, advocacy, and referrals

 Community DV advocates who work in many ODHS Child Welfare and Self-Sufficiency Program local offices.
 Where available, they provide direct onsite safety planning and advocacy.
 And since they are not state employees, they are exempt from mandatory reporting laws.

 Many of our branch offices have regular ODHS employees with particular expertise in DV issues.

 We have developed staff training, service standards and practices for our staff that take DV into account.
 We work closely with community partners that provide direct services for DV victims and survivors, administer grant programs for community providers, and provide resources for partners and providers on our

 Our goal is to make sure our agency policies and practices are helpful and not hurtful for those impacted by DV.
 For more information about ODHS efforts to improve our agency response to domestic violence, see the

 Safety information and planning

 If you need help with safety planning, we advise you contact your local domestic violence program.
 You can find them at

-- What do you need to be safe?
 This brochure gives a brief overview of what services are available for people in domestic violence situations.

 Computer and smartphone use can be monitored, and it is virtually impossible to completely clear all traces from your computer of the web sites you have visited.
 If you are afraid your internet and/or computer usage might be monitored, please use a safer computer, call your local hotline, and/or call the National Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Learn more from the National Domestic Violence Hotline.

 Identity theft is rampant in the United States.
 Survivors of domestic violence must take extra precautions to protect themselves from abusers who use identity as a means of power and control.

 Are you being stalked?
 Stalking is a series of unwanted, obsessive behavior that make you feel afraid or in danger.
 Stalking is serious, often violent, and can escalate over time.
 Learn more from the Stalking Resource Center.

 Victim Assistance Programs (VAP): County operated VAPs ensure that victims are aware of their constitutional and statutory rights and are able to actively participate in the criminal justice process.

 Victim Information and Notification Everyday (VINE): VINE can provide information about whether an offender is in the custody of the Oregon Department of Corrections, Oregon Youth Authority or a county jail, and other important custody and/or probation. information and updates.
 VINE can also call a phone number automatically to notify when that offender is released or has a change in parole or probation status.
-Learn how to use VINE.

 Oregon Legal Aid: Provides resources for legal protection from domestic and sexual abuse and stalking.